 For instance, skinned boneless chicken breast will take around 10-15 minutes for either side to be ready.
 This duration is over medium heat, which is around 350-degrees Fahrenheit.

-On the contrary, chicken breast with the bone and skin intact will take twice the time.
+On the contrary, chicken breasts with the bone and skin intact will take twice the time.
 The skin is quite fatty, and it will absorb most of the heat.

 The same applies to the thigh.
 Without the bone and skin, it may take roughly 15-minutes.
 Factor in twice the time if it has the bone and skin.
 Wings will take 20-25-minutes to be ready.
 In short, we can see that bone-in chicken with its skin intact takes longer to grill.